Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

-This phase involves a plenty of rework to overcome any hindrance behind the project success.
+This phase involves plenty of rework to overcome any hindrance behind the project success.
 The basic idea behind the planning phase is that to convert a thought or idea into reality it should be followed by a sequence of steps to achieve success.
 Planning again is based on a particular set of outcomes.
-When building a new software, this is crucial to study the project feasibility and even if it will be updated after a few years or not.
+When building new software, this is crucial to study the project feasibility and even if it will be updated after a few years or not.

 Once the planning phase is completed, then it comes to the analysis where the team is performing several tasks before attaining any particular solution.
 Here, first, you will perform the project feasibility study, estimate the workloads, project costs, requirement gathering, analysis, and scheduling.

-The intention for this phase is clear to make a final check before actually starting the work.
+The intention of this phase is clear to make a final check before actually starting the work.
 If there are any shortcomings then it can be removed by communicating with stakeholders or the development team.
 Don’t forget to focus on the pros and cons here.

 For example, if a customer wants to book the flight then requirements are clear and the designer will design screens to cover the functionalities that will be performed by a particular software program.
 The designer will also give an idea of layouts, working plans, process diagrams, and several other types of documentation too.
 The concerned person will choose the best path to go ahead.

-There are a plenty of programming tools that can be used side by side to make the development work easy and faster.
+There are plenty of programming tools that can be used side by side to make the development work easier and faster.
 Keep in mind that this is the most difficult phase and the development of a complete software program is neither easy nor small.
 There is a big chunk of work and it needs to be divided into small chunks further.
 Set the priority for each of the modules and complete them one by one as per the urgency.
 Rate then based on their functionalities.
-This is the biggest phase of development where you need to put maximum efforts to complete a particular task.
+This is the biggest phase of development where you need to put maximum effort to complete a particular task.

-As the name suggests, this phase is all about the testing and developing a piece of the software program before it is given to clients or end users.
-There are a plenty of test methodologies that are performed by testers to find any defects in the software.
+As the name suggests, this phase is all about testing and developing a piece of the software program before it is given to clients or end users.
+There are plenty of test methodologies that are performed by testers to find any defects in the software.

-This is after-sales service that is signed to maintain a product for a longer time period.
+This is an after-sales service that is signed to maintain a product for a longer time period.
 If there are any issues in the software program then it is addressed by the development team immediately and all possible bugs are resolved on time.
 It is related to future enhancements too if needed.

-STLC is defined as the sequence of activities conducted to perform the software testing.
+STLC is defined as the sequence of activities conducted to perform software testing.
 These activities are performed methodologically to certify a software product.
 There are different phases in STLC and each of them has a definite Entry and Exit criteria, activities, and deliverables associated with it.
-In the ideal world, you will never switch to the next stage until the exit criteria of the previous stage is met.
+In the ideal world, you will never switch to the next stage until the exit criteria of the previous stage are met.